September 13, 2012

 Climate McCarthyism Part 2: Equate Your Political Opponents with Holocaust Deniers

-For the last two years, America's most-read and most-influential liberal climate blogger, Joe Romm of Center for American Progress, has used the term in radically different ways than the way Wikipedia defines it.
+For the last two years, America's most-read and most-influential liberal climate blogger, Joe Romm of Center for American Progress, has used the term in radically different ways than the traditional definition.
 Romm has used it to describe people who are neither funded by fossil fuel interests nor skeptical of anthropogenic warming.
-In fact, as we will see, Romm often levels the charge against those who support strong policy action on climate change -- just not the same policies Romm supports.
+In fact, as we will see, Romm often levels the charge against those who support strong policy action on climate change – just not the same policies Romm supports.

 The paper was favorably received by energy experts, and Nature signaled its importance with both an accompanying editorial and news analysis.
 Vaclav Smil said, "I largely agree, but I fear that the situation is even worse than the authors imply."
 NYU Professor Emeritus Marty Hoffert called the paper a "bombshell."
 And Carnegie's Christopher Field said, "Given recent trends, it is hard to see how, without a massive increase in investment, the requisite number of relevant technologies will be mature and available when we need them."